Pokemon Card Scanner Apps Compared For TCG Collectors Today

 That makes TCGplayer useful for raw-card triage.
 If you are sorting a pile of modern Pokemon singles and want quick identity candidates plus market context, it fits the job.
 It also has a seller-adjacent path: the FAQ says Level 4 sellers can import scanned lists into the Seller Portal and export lists as plaintext or CSV.

-The caveat is unusually important because it comes from TCGplayer's own help content.
-TCGplayer says the app may guess wrong when a card has multiple printings with the same art, and its scanning tips tell users to verify the card and update the set as needed.
-That is exactly the BinderDex posture: use the scan as a lead, then check set, number, variant, language, printing, and condition.
+The warning comes from TCGplayer's own help content: the app may guess wrong when a card has multiple printings with the same art.
+Its scanning tips also tell users to verify the card and update the set as needed.
+That is the BinderDex posture: use the scan as a lead, then check set, number, variant, language, printing, finish, and condition.

 Use TCGplayer when the next move is "identify this raw single and compare it against TCGplayer context."
 Do not use it as the final authority when the card has repeated artwork, ambiguous printing, a language difference, or a route that depends on graded-card context.